objectiv/objectiv.io/docs/docs/tracking/angular/how-to-guides/portals.md

 </html>
 ```

-Everything works fine: the Tracker can easily navigate from a result upwards and collect the correct Location.

-Eg: `search-results` is a child of `search` and a sibling of `search-input`.
+Everything works fine: the Tracker can easily navigate from a result upwards and collect the correct Location, e.g. `search-results` is a child of `search` and a sibling of `search-input`.

 ### DOM with portals